 - other information either held by or available to the APP entity that holds the information

 - whether it is possible for the individual or entity that holds the information to identify the individual, using available resources (including other information available to that individual or entity).
 Where it may be possible to identify an individual using available resources, the practicability, including the time and cost involved, will be relevant to deciding whether an individual is ‘reasonably identifiable’

-- if the information is publically released, whether a reasonable member of the public who accesses that information would be able to identify the individual
+- if the information is publicly released, whether a reasonable member of the public who accesses that information would be able to identify the individual.

 B.92 The following are given as examples of how those considerations may apply to particular items of information: